-A potential increase in mental illness occurrences due to the addition of 21,262 personnel and dependents, construction workforce, as well as the natural and induced population increase, would be anticipated.
+A potential increase in mental illness occurrences due to the addition of 21,262 personnel and dependents, construction workforce, as well as the natural population increase, would be anticipated.
 Based on the average per capita rates for mental illness on Guam, the potential increase in mental illness occurrences was estimated based on the natural increase in population as well as the anticipated military personnel moving to Guam.
-Based on the anticipated 2019 population of Guam, the annual number of mental illness cases could increase by 33 to a total of 251 cases.
-During the peak construction period, the construction workforce visiting Guam from other countries would have the potential to contribute 59 mental illness cases annually.
-The DoD is leading a federal inter-agency effort to identify other federal programs and funding sources that could benefit the people of Guam.
-Based on the potential for an increase in mental illness cases, a significant impact to health care services is anticipated unless the federal inter-agency task force succeeds in finding funding or other assistance to help Guam correct health care service deficiencies.
+Based on the anticipated 2019 population of Guam, the annual number of mental illness cases could increase by 20 to a total of 247 cases.
+During the peak construction period, the construction workforce visiting Guam from other countries would have the potential to contribute 20 mental illness cases annually.
+Based on the small potential for increase in mental illness cases, no impact on the health and safety of the citizens of Guam (resulting from a potential increase in mental illness) is anticipated.